Mohamed-Ali-77/Simple-Perception-Stack-for-Self-Driving-Cars/README.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 Phase 2 - Cars Detection:
+Using YOLOv3 to detect cars in the video stream.

 ## List of Contributors